ChrisDuffley/stationPlaylist/addoninternals.md

 In 2011, Geoff Shang, a seasoned blind broadcaster, started working on SPL Studio add-on.
 This early version (numbered 0.01) was developed to let NVDA announce various status changes such as automation toggle and so on.
 This initial version, co-developed by James Teh (a former lead developer of NVDA screen reader) was considered a quick project, and further development ceased until 2013.

-In 2013, I (Joseph Lee) received several emails regarding NVDA's support for SPL Studio with a request for someone to write an add-on for it.
+In late 2013, I (Joseph Lee) received several emails regarding NVDA's support for SPL Studio with a request for someone to write an add-on for it.
 As I was still new to add-on development then (this was after I developed Control Usage Assistant and GoldWave), I decided to take on this challenge in order to learn more Python and to practice what I learned in computer science labs at UC Riverside.
 I first downloaded the existing add-on (0.01) and installed Studio 5.01 on my computer to learn more about this program and to gather suggestions from SPL users.
 After little over a month of development and preview releases, I released Studio add-on 1.0 in January 2014.

 Most of the early versions (1.x, 2.x, 3.x, released throughout 2014) were mostly quick projects that bridged the gap between NVDA and other screen readers (Brian Hartgen's JAWS scripts were my inspiration and have studied documentation for Jeff Bishop's Window-Eyes scripts).
 These early versions, supporting Studio 4.33 and later, were also used to fix bugs encountered by Studio users - for instance, a broadcaster posted  a YouTube video explaining how NVDA was not reading edit fields, which was fixed early on.
 Later releases (4.x, 5.x, 6.x, released throughout 2015), further bridged the gap with other screen readers and introduced unique features (for instance, add-on 5.0 introduced a configuration dialog, and 6.0 introduced concept of a broadcast profile).
 In late 2016, seeing that some of my add-ons were using year.month scheme for versioning, I decided to switch SPL to follow this model after receiving comments from the NVDA community.

 2018 is a memorable year in the ad-on history.
 Notably, a preliminary add-on update feature became its own add-on, aptly called Add-on Updater.
 While the add-on update feature was part of another add-on called Windows App Essentials, its potential was realized with StationPlaylist add-on such as choosing different update channels and testing preview features.
 Besides this change, the add-on went through a major refactor to expand columns explorer (described below) to places other than Studio, and this, together with other code changes, became part of the next LTS release (18.09.x).

-But the most significant change happened a year later.
+But the most significant change up to that point happened a year later.
 Throughout 2019, NV Access and other NVDA contributors (including I) embarked on Python 2 to 3 transition, resulting in NVDA 2019.3 in early 2020.
 The Python 2 to 3 transition affected this add-on as well, with changes made to features such as metadata streaming, add-on settings, to name a few.
 Building on top of Python 3 work, 2020 and 2021 saw the implementation of code linting while navigating the worst phases of the COVID-19 pandemic.
 All this work was also backported to the fourth LTS releases (20.09.x).

 Just like 2019, 2023 was another significant year.
 As I entered a doctoral program, it became clear that I will not be able to maintain the add-on, thus I asked the NVDA add-ons community to maintain this add-on.
 Thankfully, Chris Duffley, a broadcaster and user of the add-on, agreed to maintain the add-on since March 2023.
 Chris and I continue to discuss the add-on maintenance, with both of us agreeing to review Python 3.7 to 3.11 transition work in 2024 and working on major refactoring work in 2025.
-All of these changes will be packaged into the next LTS release (25.06.x), ending more than a decade's long journey on supporting Studio 5.x.
+All of these changes were packaged into the 2025 LTS release (25.06.x), ending more than a decade's long journey on supporting Studio 5.x.

+More work happened in 2025, and along with it, became the final year of me (Joseph) leading the add-on maintenance.
+The restructuring work continued beyond 25.06.x releases, resulting in the creation of SPL common services module (documented below).
+Later, I worked on getting 64-bit NVDA to read Studio track content (it was challenging as SPL suite is 32-bit applications).
+Most significanlty, the introduction of Remote Studio lead to redeisgn of some of the original Studio app module subsystem (this is because original (local) and the remote versions share some of the user interface as Remote Studio is designed to be a studio on the move and communicate with a local Studio version installed somewhere else).
+The work on Remote Studio wsa the last project I personally lead, and iwth its completion (or at least having basic support in place), I (Joseph) have retired from active maintainer role in late 2025.

 Highlights of past major releases and subsequent maintenance releases include: